instancio/instancio/website/docs/user-guide.md

     .create()
 ```

-In addition, the expression allows specifying a `Function` for transforming
+In addition, the expression allows specifying a `Function` for transforming the result.
-the result prior to the assignment:
+For example, the following snippet sets the preferred name to the same value as the first name,
+unless the first name is *Robert*, in which case the preferred name will be set to *Bob*:

 ```java linenums="1"
 Person person = Instancio.of(Person.class)